 Dr. D'Adamo states that the GT-6/Nomad is particularly "sensitive" to changes in barometric pressure.
 I confess I haven't understood what he means.
 But when I consider my tremendous zest for wind and fog, and penchant for weather others consider lugubrious (cf. my 7/20/06 blog: "Lugubreity"), I think I get it.
 "Sensitive" in a positive way!
 Boredom with long stretches of unchanging blue California skies.
 Give me a thunderstorm, by gum!

-Here in the San Francisco Bay Area, the temperature is almost always between 50 and 70 degrees Fahrenheit.
+Here in San Francisco, the temperature is almost always between 50 and 70 degrees Fahrenheit.
 We have no snow, almost no thundershowers, very low humidity -- in short, few of what most consider "extremes".
 But within the spectrum we do experience, there are marvellous phenomena.

 The first and my favorite is Fog.
 Great billowing clouds of it blasting eastward from the Pacific.
 To suffer a July or August 3-day heatwave (read: Temperature over 75F) is to look westward, scanning the low skies, the Bay surface, for a hint of that blessed sheet of downy whiteness sure to blanket the city with its chill.
 Talk about a pressure change!